contreraspablo9/poketrainersapi/README.md

 if you see the mesage: 'starting development server at http://xxx.x.x.x:xxxx/' then congratulations!
 It means you succesfully ran the API!!!

+(note that you should replace the X for the ip of your django development server and port)

  ## USAGE

 To understand how the API works, you should know that there are 3 classes, which are related to